 main/42/orders/edit?id=17 and it consists of the following parts:

 main– the route to the root screen (Main Window);

 42– a state mark which is used by internals of the navigation mechanism;

 All opened screens map their routes to the current URL.
 For example, when the user browser screen is open and currently active, the application URL looks as follows:

 If a screen doesn’t have registered route, only a state mark is appended to the URL fragment.
 For example:

 For editor screens, the edited entity id is added to address as a parameter if the screen has a registered route.
 For example:

-Identifiers of the UUID type are encoded as Base64 strings, all other types are used as is.
+Identifiers of the UUID type are encoded as Base32 Crockford Encoding, all other types are used as is.